 Prior to joining the Theatre Department at Brunel, Royona was a Senior Lecturer in the Drama Department at University of Wolverhampton where she was also the MA Drama Course Leader.
 She has also taught in the Theatre and Performance Department at the University of Plymouth.

-Royona was elected as Secretary to join the Executive Committee for SCUDD (Standing Conference for University Drama Department).
-She is a member of SDHS (Society of Dance History Scholars) and TaPRA (Theatre and Performance Research Association) and also serves on the editorial board for SDHS’s Studies in Dance History series and is a co-editor for the Training Grounds section of Theatre, Dance and Performance Training Journal.
+Royona was elected as Secretary to join the Executive Committee for SCUDD (Standing Conference for University Drama Department) from 2013-2016.
+She is an elected member of DSA’s (Dance Studies Association) Board of Directors, and a member of TaPRA (Theatre and Performance Research Association).
+She has served on the editorial board for DSA's Studies in Dance History series (2015-2018) and was a co-editor for the Training Grounds section of Theatre, Dance and Performance Training Journal (2015-2018).

 Royona is the Programme Leader for Theatre at Brunel, a member of the Athena SWAN SAT team, and also a member of Brunel's Student Success Project.